There are a number of indisputably great composers for the film: names like Richard Addinsell, David Raksin and Dimitri Tiomkin.

 Meanwhile, it is a matter of regret, and indeed of reproach, that none of these sumptuous scores is in the repertoire of any of our major orchestras.”

 Luckily for us, the same forces that performed the music in Avignon and Paris in 1991 also made a very fine recording.
 Superlatively played and recorded, it features the Orchestre National d’Ile de France and is conducted by Jacques Mercier.

 Jean-Christian Bonnet’s excellent YouTube classical music channel contains the Suite #3 from Salammbô – music that also includes the chorus.
 You can sample it here:

 - Salammbô, Suite #3: The War Pact; The Council of Elders; The Massacre at the Pass; Amilcar’s Procession

-The conductor Jacques Mercier is an advocate for Florent Schmitt’s music, having also made a fine recording of the composer’s equally dramatic and inventive Antony & Cleopatra suites.
+Even better, all three suites are included in a single YouTube upload which you can access as well.
+The conductor in these clips, Jacques Mercier, is a particular advocate for Florent Schmitt’s music, having also made a fine recording of the composer’s equally dramatic and inventive Antony & Cleopatra suites.